Transport in Castelldefels: New railway projects

 A Barcelona Metro line which was to be numbered L12 was presented in 2002 as part of a major, much-needed revamp of the transportation facilities in the Baix Llobregat part of the metropolitan area.
-The line, however, was effectively deemed completely unpractical, and dropped out of the final draft for the area and instead a reform of Rodalies Barcelona, with a new line from Castelldefels to L'Hospitalet de Llobregat or Cornellà.
+The line, however, was effectively deemed completely unpractical, and dropped out of the final draft for the area, instead requiring a reform of Rodalies Barcelona, with a new line from Castelldefels to L'Hospitalet de Llobregat or Cornellà.

 Accidents

 The Castelldefels rail accident occurred on 23 June 2010 when a passenger train struck a group of people who were crossing the railway on the level at Platja de Castelldefels station.
 Twelve people were killed, and fourteen injured: the majority of the victims were of Latin American origin, particularly from Ecuador.

-The accident occurred on St. John's Eve, a major celebration in Catalonia as in other parts of Spain and in several other European countries.
+The accident occurred on St. John's Eve, a major celebration in Catalonia as well as in other parts of Spain and in several other European countries.
 The victims were apparently trying to get to the beach less than 200 metres from the station, where a concert by Ecuadorian singer Rubén de Rey had been organized.
 It was the worst railway accident in Spain since a collision between a passenger train and a freight train at Chinchilla de Monte-Aragón in June 2003 killed 19 and injured 38 people.

 Bus lines

-All of the local bus lines are operated by Avanza Spain SL.
+All of the local bus lines are operated by Avanza Spain SL, except the M5 which is operated by Monbus i Julià.